iterative/dvc.org/content/docs/user-guide/dvc-files-and-directories.md

 - `deps`: List of <abbr>dependency</abbr> entries for this stage, only present when `dvc import` and `dvc import-url` are used.
 Typically there is only one (but several can be added manually).
+- `wdir` (optional): Working directory for the stage command to run in (relative to the file's location).
+If this field is not present explicitly, it defaults to `.` (the file's location).
 - `meta` (optional): Arbitrary metadata can be added manually with this field.
   Any YAML contents is supported. `meta` contents are ignored by DVC, but they can be meaningful for user processes that read `.dvc` files.